-Join Bert Monroy for an in-depth discussion in this video Breaking glass, part of Bert Monroy: Dreamscapes Volume 1.
+Join Bert Monroy for an in-depth discussion in this video Breaking glass, part of Creating Dreamscapes in Photoshop: 1.

 Now that we have this plane all crashed and broken up here, we are going to have to break up the glass.…So I am going to get in real close here so we could see the glass, real close.…And what we are going to do is create a layer right on top of this, where we are going to…see the broken glass, and so I am going to go in here, and I am going to take my Pen tool.…So my Pen tool will give me a lot more control.…I am going to go in there and start breaking the glass.…So what I am going to do is actually I am creating the negative area for the glass.…So I am going to go in here and start to draw a bunch of splinters, the way I think the…glass should have splinted.…